 Find A Doctor Or Hospital In Your Network.

-The end results for both OA and RA are the same for the most part – stiff and painful joints.
+The end results for both OA and RA are the same for the most part – stiff, painful joints.

-5. Exercise is the best way (aside from medication) to reduce pain and improve movement for people with OAMany people believe that working out with arthritis will do more harm than good.
+5. Exercise is the best way (aside from medication) to reduce pain and improve movement for people with OA Many people believe that working out with arthritis will do more harm than good.
 The opposite is actually true.
-The Arthritis Foundation says that exercise the best non-drug treatment for people with OA to reduce pain and improve movement.
-Exercises recommended by the Arthritis Foundation for people with OA include:
+The Arthritis Foundation says exercise is the best non-drug treatment for people with OA.
+It helps reduce pain and improve movement.
+Good exercises for people with OA include:

-Do you know of any other interesting factoids about arthritis?
-Share them in the comments below!
+Do you know any other interesting facts about arthritis?
+Share them in the comments.

 I think of rheumatoid arthritis as an autoimmune disease (autoimmune arthritis) that affects more than joints (causes more systemic inflammation — it can attack internal organs too in the worst cases).
 It's pretty different from osteoarthritis and can leave one feeling fatigued with nearly constant 'flu-like symptoms, especially during flares.
 It's also associated with heart disease due to inflammation, IIRC.
 It can be hard to diagnose.
 Also: